github/docs/data/reusables/saml/okta-edit-provisioning.md

+9. To avoid syncing errors and confirm that your users have SAML enabled and SCIM linked identities, we recommend you audit your organization's users.
+For more information, see "[Auditing users for missing SCIM metadata](/organizations/managing-saml-single-sign-on-for-your-organization/troubleshooting-identity-and-access-management#auditing-users-for-missing-scim-metadata)."
 10. To the right of "Provisioning to App", click **Edit**.
   !["Edit" button for Okta application's provisioning options](/assets/images/help/saml/okta-provisioning-to-app-edit-button.png)
 11. To the right of "Create Users", select **Enable**.